railsstudent/nestjs-lint-tools/README.md

 ?
 Do you like to add eslint rules for RxJs?
 Yes
 ?
 Do you like to add SonarJS rules for ESLint?
 Yes
 ?
 Which version does the project use?
 16
 ?
-Do you like to create node version configuration file? .nvmrc
+Do you like to create node version files (.nvmrc and .node-version)?
+Yes
     Added esModuleInterop to tsconfig.json
     Added strict mode to tsconfig.json
     Added cspell@6.15.0